Community Psychology Volunteering and Internship

 Assisting in village dispensaries and larger hospitals.
 Working with inpatients who have faced traumatizing situations, suffering from HIV, older people and mental and other problems in the medical program.

-We are working with a football youth academy development program and the top Tanzanian footballers in the Youth football academy program.
+We are working with a football youth academy development programs and with the top Tanzanian footballers in the Youth football academy program.
 Also, using sports as a healing tool in the community.

 Human Rights Psychology

 Psychological approach helping children, women and society members in common to heal after facing human rights violations.
-This also includes domestic violence issues against women and children.
+Also, including domestic violence issues against women and children.

-Assistance and support for children living with disabilities.
+Assist and support children living with disabilities.
 The program takes place in a community rehabilitation centre, and it includes various types of psychological approaches.

 Other Psychology Programs